 The Board of Directors is responsible for the management, administration and regulation of GCEA's business affairs.
 The Board consists of seven local resident directors elected from the members by the members.
 GCEA's service territory is divided into six districts with one director elected from each of the districts.
 The seventh director is an at-large representative.
 Directors are elected by the entire membership and each serves alternating three year terms.

-Board members can be contacted via email by clicking on their linked names in blue, sending written correspondence to GCEA at PO Box 180, Gunnison, CO 81230 or by calling Executive Assistant Sherry Booth at 970-641-3520.
+Board members can be contacted via contact submission form found below, sending written correspondence to GCEA at PO Box 180, Gunnison, CO 81230 or by calling Executive Assistant Sherry Booth at 970-641-3520.

 Greg was elected to the GCEA Board in 2011.
 He most recently served as the association President and has previously served as Vice President.
 Greg serves on GCEA’s Budget, Finance and Audit Committee and the Scholarship Committee.
 Greg has completed the Credentialed Cooperative Directors certification.

 After graduating from the University of Montana with a BA in Business, Greg moved to Crested Butte to teach skiing.
 He started a property management business a few years later and has been a small business owner since 1983.
 He has been involved in Skyland Metropolitan and East River Sanitation Districts since 1988 and is currently chairman of both.
 He is also the president of two local homeowner association boards.
 Greg and his wife Kathy live in the Crested Butte area and have twin boys who graduated from Crested Butte Community School in the spring of 2014.

 DISTRICT 2 VACANT

 Gunnison County Electric Association, Inc. (GCEA) is seeking an individual to serve on its Board of Directors in representation of District 2 for the remainder of a three year term ending June 2022.